anujs2099/rhce-sample-exams_1st-edition/lab4.md

 **Task 9**

+Deploying Files with Templates

 -  Project directory name is task9
 -  Use the inventory file & configuration file from lab1/task2
--  Write a playbook as follows:
+-  To configure Anonymous FTP upload, write a playbook as follows:
    - runs on all hosts
-   - write a Jinja2 template as follows:
+   - vsftpd.conf is modified to allow anonymous FTP access and uploads
+   - The directory /var/ftp/pub is configured with the appropriate permissions
+   - The directory /var/ftp/pub is configured with the appropriate SELinux context label
+   - The SELinux boolean ftpd_anon_write is set to on

 **Task 10**